 The Company has determined that a leadership structure consisting of a combined principal executive officer/board chairman, together with a strong lead director who chairs the non-management sessions of the Board is the most appropriate structure for the Company.
-The Board of Directors has chosen to combine the principal executive officer and board chairman positions, and Mr. Kinnear currently holds both positions.
+The Board of Directors has chosen to combine the principal executive officer and board chairman positions.
+Although Mr. Gremp became our Chief Executive Officer on March 1, 2011 and Mr. Kinnear is currently our Chairman, Mr. Kinnear held both positions during 2010 and Mr. Gremp will hold both positions after October 31, 2011.
 The Chairman is responsible for setting the agenda for the Board meetings and for presiding at such meetings.
 Additionally, the Board of Directors annually appoints one independent member to act as its lead director.
-The lead director is authorized to call meetings of the non-management Directors, and he is responsible for the following:
+The lead director is authorized to call meetings of the non-employee directors, and he is responsible for the following:

-- setting the agenda for executive sessions of non-management directors after regularly scheduled Board of Director meetings and for presiding at such sessions; - acting as principal liaison between the non-management Directors and the Chairman; - advising the Chairman as to the quality, quantity and timeliness of the flow of information from management necessary for the nonmanagement directors to effectively and responsibly perform their duties; - · providing feedback from executive sessions of the non-management directors to the Chairman and other senior management; and - · advising the Chairman on potential agenda items for Board meetings.
+- setting the agenda for executive sessions of non-employee directors after regularly scheduled Board of Director meetings and for presiding at such sessions; - · acting as principal liaison between the non-employee directors and the Chairman; - advising the Chairman as to the quality, quantity and timeliness of the flow of information from management necessary for the nonemployee directors to effectively and responsibly perform their duties; - · providing feedback from executive sessions of the non-employee directors to the Chairman and other senior management; and - advising the Chairman on potential agenda items for Board meetings.

-Mr. Bowlin, the Chair of the Compensation Committee, has been selected by the Board of Directors to continue to serve as the lead director for these executive sessions during 2010.
+Mr. Bowlin, the Chair of the Compensation Committee, has been selected by the Board of Directors to continue to serve as the lead director for these executive sessions during 2011.

-Stockholders and other interested parties may communicate directly with the Board of Directors, the lead director or the non-management directors as a group by submitting either written correspondence c/o Lead Director, FMC Technologies, Inc., 1803 Gears Road, Houston, Texas 77067, or an email to our lead director at lead.director@fmcti.com.
+Stockholders and other interested parties may communicate directly with the Board of Directors, the lead director or the non-employee directors as a group by submitting either written correspondence c/o Lead Director, FMC Technologies, Inc., 1803 Gears Road, Houston, Texas 77067, or an email to our lead director at lead.director@fmcti.com.
 The lead director will review any such communication with the parties to whom the communication is addressed at the next regularly scheduled Board meeting unless, in his or her judgment, earlier communication is warranted.